thecodingmachine/tdbm/doc/quickstart.md

 $user = $userDao->findByLoginAndCountry('on', $country);
 ```

-Notice how the parameter passed for the for foreign key is a bean and not an ID.
+Notice how the parameter passed for the foreign key is a bean and not an ID.

+Generally, expect in the `getById` method, TDBM will do its best to shield you from passing IDs around.
+You are expected to use beans instead of ids.
+It helps writing cleaner code, that is more object oriented and that can benefit from type-hinting.

 ###Querying the database with filters